-iii.
-Resolution 2 - Election of Directors
+ii.
+Resolution 1 - Election of Directors

-The board of directors of the Company (the "Board of Directors" or the "Board") for the ensuing year will be comprised of eight (8) directors.
-In accordance with the current Articles of the Company, all eight (8) directors of the Company shall be elected at each annual general meeting of Shareholders with each director elected holding office until the next annual general meeting or until his office is vacated in accordance with the Articles of the Company.
+The board of directors of the Company (the "Board of Directors" or the "Board") for the ensuing year will be comprised of seven (7) directors.
+In accordance with the current Articles of the Company, all seven (7) directors of the Company shall be elected at each annual general meeting of Shareholders with each director elected holding office until the next annual general meeting or until his office is vacated in accordance with the Articles of the Company.